mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 sidebar_label: Microservice Containers
 ---

-# Microservice Containers
+## Microservice Structure

 A microservice in Console is a collection of one or more containers that solve a single yet well defined business scope.

 In general microservices define a single docker image and thus a single **main container**.

 Sometimes tough, it may be useful to run another container alongside the main container to add some capabilities.
 Usually these kind of containers are used to avoid cluttering the main service with helper code.
 These containers are known as **sidecar containers**.

-## Main Container
+### Main Container

-When creating a new microservice in Console, you can define a single docker image that will be used for the **main container** of your microservice.
-This container should contain the core business feature of the microservice itself.
+When creating a new microservice in Console, you can define a **single docker image**.
+This image will be used for the **main container** of your microservice.
+This container should represent the core business feature of the microservice itself.

-## Sidecar Containers
+### Sidecar Containers

 For several reasons although, you may want to extend the main container functionalities **without modifying** the business logic of your application.